dakiefer/GEWtool/readme.md

 - Waveguides:  `Plate`, `Cylinder`
 - Solvers: `computeW`, `computeK`, `computeZGV`

+## Known limitations

+- Cylinders: The postprocessing tools provided in the folder `GEWdat` are only designed for plates. *Do not use them for cylinders*.
+Dispersion curves of axial waves in cylinders compute correctly, nonetheless.
+- Cylinders: only axial waves are supported for now.
+- Cylinders: only hollow cylinders are supported for now.
+- Leaky waves: no support for now.

+Contact me if you have questions:  [daniel.kiefer@espci.fr](mailto:daniel.kiefer@espci.fr)

 ## Mathematical and physical background

 GEWtool implements the *Spectral Element Method (SEM)* (higher-order Finite Elements) to solve the *waveguide problem*, i.e., the boundary value problem that describes wave propagation in the structure.
 Such an approach is commonly qualified as 'semi-analytical'.
 Contrary to classical root-finding of the characteristic equation, this method does not miss solutions.
 Moreover, unlike Finite Elements, the Spectral Elements lead to small but dense matrices.